 PA Schedules A, B and J - these schedules do not show any losses or expenses.

-- You may submit Federal Schedule B if you do not have any Capital Gains Distributions and your amounts are exactly the same for Pennsylvania. - You cannot submit a Federal Schedule K-1 in lieu of PA Schedule J.
+• You may no longer submit Federal Schedule B even if you do not have any Capital Gains Distributions and your amounts are exactly the same for Pennsylvania.